 Hi everyone!
 Happy Monday!
-Today I’m going to be reviewing Black Moon by Romina Russell, the third instalment to her series, Zodiac.
+Today I’m going to be reviewing the final novel in Romina Russell’s Zodiac series Thirteen Rising.

 Hopefully you, reading this review, find this novel to be captivating and a great novel, here is my review.